kevinzhao07/SOSFlaskDashboard/README.md

     - landing.html
         - very low-fidelity static HTML of a possible landing page. contains a modal login window.
     - search.html
-        - low-fidelity static HTML of a possible search interface. does not contain search functions and is not currently connected to the Flask app.
+        - low-fidelity static HTML of a possible search interface.
+Search has been commented out and working page can be accessed at index.
 - /static
     - /css
         - map.css